rousselm4/JsCHEKS/README.md

 ## Tests
 There is no unit tests for the moment.
 However, the Java implementation has been tested with the NIST SP 800-22 tests suite and a lot of other randomness tests.
 This javascript implementation has not been tested yet.

+Running `npm test` will run the unit tests with karma.

 ## Security
 The whole project is not currently secure.
 I currently use ws protocol (Websockets) which is new and not secured over ssl.
 If you want to do something secure, start by using wss instead.
 Then I hav not (pen)tested the whole project for security holes.